Does One Earwig Mean Infestation? Identification methods

 Immediate Steps to Remove Earwigs

-• Icon Set Traps: Roll up a damp newspaper overnight to trap them.
+Set Traps: Roll up a damp newspaper and leave it overnight to lure and trap earwigs—dispose of the trap in the morning.

-• Icon Use Sticky Traps: Place glue boards near walls or entry points.
+Use Sticky Traps: Place glue boards along walls and entry points to catch wandering earwigs indoors.

-• Icon Light Insecticide Use: Apply a light insecticide near entry points as a last resort.
+Light Insecticide Use: Apply a targeted insecticide around entry points only if natural methods are ineffective.

 How to Prevent Earwigs from Coming Back